-In Rockhampton, 5.3% of people reporting a need for assistance were in households earning an income of $2,500 or more per week.
+In the Central Coast Council area, 5.6% of people reporting a need for assistance were in households earning an income of $2,500 or more per week.

 Households form the common 'economic unit' in our society.
-Rockhampton's Household Income is one of the most important indicators of socio-economic status.
+The Central Coast Council area's Household Income is one of the most important indicators of socio-economic status.
 For people with a disability or need for assistance, household income is an important indicator of the level of ability to participate in Australian society and economy.
 It is closely tied to employment status and occupation and should be viewed in conjunction with those topics.

 Please note that any persons in a household who need assistance will be counted at this topic.
 There may be other household members who do not require assistance.

 The incomes presented on this page are for the latest Census year only.
 For comparison of incomes over time, go to Household Income Quartiles.

 'What is the total of all wages/salaries, government benefits, pensions, allowances and other income the person usually receives?'

 People with a need for assistance, counted in private dwellings

 |Central Coast Council area - Need for assistance||2011|

 |Total people counted in private dwellings||14,711||100.0||100.0|